Artemas-Muzanenhamo/kotlin-testing-demo/kotlin-test-by-packages/README.md

-# Testing Spring Boot Kotlin
+# Kotlin Tests By Packages
+This project shows you how to separate tests using packages with Gradle.

 - To execute all tests you run `./gradlew clean check`
 - To execute all unit tests you run `./gradle clean test`